 Deposits and agency fees

 Another big cost when moving abroad is having a deposit for accommodation.
 This can sometimes be extremely expensive.
-For me moving to Toronto was fairly easy as I didn’t have an agency fee, and we just had to pay first and last months rent on moving in.
+For me moving to Toronto was fairly easy as I didn’t have an agency fee, and we just had to pay first and the last months rent on moving in.
 Whilst in Austria most places charge a huge agency fee, as well as a large deposit.
 This can add thousands to your initial moving in cost.

 In some places, such as the UK, you can move into apartments that come fully furnished, such as a bed, tables, washing machine etc, but in many other places around the world you would rent an empty apartment and have to bring everything yourself.
 If you are moving into an empty place in another country, then you could consider shipping your furniture across or buying furniture.

 For shipping abroad, we used upakweship.com when moving from Canada to Austria, and were happy with the service.
 It still isn’t cheap but it was one of the more affordable options and they provided good customer service.
 Another thing to note is that there can often be hidden costs when shipping abroad, which you only find out about when you go to pick up your items.
 This was the case when we moved from UK to Canada.
 We used shipit.co.uk for that service who we don’t recommend!

 As well as shipping furniture you also need to think about what you need to ship in terms of personal possessions.
 Ie how much clothes do you need to bring with you?
 Can you fit everything you need in a couple of suitcases, or will you need to ship some things?
 For me when I moved I left some of my possessions at my parents and then just took with me essential items, such as clothes, my computer, some travel books and various other things.